Are you looking for ways to fight climate change?

 Ideas—we all have them.
 But, what do you do with them?
 If you keep them to yourself, they’re useless, soon to be forgotten.
 However, when shared, they have the potential to change the world.

 Shared ideas have a great chance at becoming solutions, especially when pitched to the right people.
-Do you have an idea which could help reduce greenhouse gas emissions, lower non-biodegradable waste, or how to prevent climate change from getting worse?
+Do you have an idea which could help reduce greenhouse gas emissions, lower non-biodegradable waste, improve access to clean energy, or how to prevent climate change from getting worse?

 If so, pitch it on Goodwall!

 As a community of over 1.5 million members in 150+ countries, ideas shared on Goodwall get the traction and visibility they deserve.
 On top of that, they get proper support from a diverse group of individuals from all walks of life.
-With that kind of audience, even a small climate action idea could change the world.
+With that kind of audience, even a small climate action or global warming idea could change the world and make a big difference.

 Ready to participate?
 Log on to Goodwall’s app from your mobile device (iOS and Android).
 Then, hit the “+” icon in the bottom menu and share a “post” or “idea” on climate action!
 For more information, here’s a guide on how to pitch an idea on Goodwall and why you should share ideas on Goodwall.